Context

 3. Night Crating Transition Schedule

-| Period | Where Nick Sleeps | Potty Break Schedule | Notes |
+| Period | Puppy Sleeps | Night Potty | Notes |

 |---|---|---|---|

-| Weeks 3-4 | House | 1 middle-of-night return | Puppy adjusting to solo nights |
+| Weeks 3-4 | Crate in Momo’s room | 1 middle-of-night break | Puppy adjusting; stretch the interval |

-| Month 2 | House | Late evening check only | Puppy sleeps 5-6 hours |
+| Month 2 | Crate in Momo’s room | Late evening check only | Puppy sleeps 5-6 hours |

-| Month 3 | House | Morning only | Puppy sleeps 6-7 hours |
+| Month 3 | Crate in Momo’s room | Morning only | Puppy sleeps 6-7 hours |

-| Month 4+ | House | Morning check only | Puppy sleeps through night |
+| Month 4+ | Crate in Momo’s room | Morning check only | Puppy sleeps through night |

 Tips:

-- Set phone alarms for potty breaks
+- Set phone alarms for potty breaks (whoever’s on duty that night)

 - Carry puppy out (don’t let them walk and sniff)